Quadratic algebra: Graded quadratic algebras

 and inherits its grading from the tensor algebra T(V).

 If the subspace of relations is instead allowed to also contain inhomogeneous degree 2 elements, i.e. S ⊂ k ⊕ V ⊕ (V ⊗ V), this construction results in a filtered quadratic algebra.

 A graded quadratic algebra A as above admits a quadratic dual: the quadratic algebra generated by V^{*} and with quadratic relations forming the orthogonal complement of S in V^{*} ⊗ V^{*}.

 A quadratic algebra may be a filtered algebra generated by degree one elements, with defining relations of degree 2.
 It was pointed out by Yuri Manin that such algebras play an important role in the theory of quantum groups.
 The most important class of graded quadratic algebras is Koszul algebras.

+A quadratic-linear algebra is an algebra over a field with a presentation such that all relations are sums of monomials of degrees 1 or 2 in the generators.
+They were introduced by Polishchuk & Positselski (2005).
+An example is the universal enveloping algebra of a Lie algebra, with generators a basis of the Lie algebra and relations of the form XY – YX – [X, Y] = 0.